 Second, Locksmiths moderately value Working Conditions.
 Occupations that satisfy this work value offer job security and good working conditions.

-Lastly, Locksmiths moderately value Relationships.
-Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.
+Lastly, Locksmiths moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.